mustafaberk-ay/ReactWeatherChromeExtension/README.md

 ### Package Installations
 Go to [this website](https://nodejs.org/en/download) and select the suitable installer to download Node.js and npm.
+Install yarn by running 'npm install --global yarn'.

 ### Project Initialization
 Create a directory for your project by running 'mkdir ReactWeatherChromeExtension'.
 This will be the root directory.

 #### extension Project
-1. In the root directory, run 'npm create vite@latest' to create your project.
+1. In the root directory, run 'yarn create react-app extension --template typescript' to create your project.
-2. Respectively, enter your project name 'extension', select a framework 'React', select a variant 'TypeScript'.
 3. Run 'cd extension' to go to the extension project's directory.
-4. Run 'npm install' to install the required packages.
+4. Run 'yarn install' to install the required packages.
 You are now ready to code the 'extension' project!

 #### vite-ts-app Project